technophile-04/voicesForTodos/README.md

 ### ✨ Key Features

+* **🔤 Character-by-Character:** Each cell holds ONE character - buy multiple cells to spell words!
-* **👑 King of the Hill Mechanic:** The highest bidder owns the billboard space until overridden.
+* **👑 King of the Hill Mechanic:** The highest bidder owns each cell until overridden.
 * **⚡ Instant Settlement:** Built on Celo for sub-cent gas fees and 5-second block times.
 * **🤝 100% ReFi:** The contract does not take a profit.
 All funds go directly to impact addresses.
 * **📱 Farcaster Native:** Designed as a Miniapp (Frame v2) for seamless mobile interaction within Warpcast.